 Salsa is made with tomatoes, making it a bright red color, and salsa verde is made with tomatillos (which are not green tomatoes, by the way) and is a bright green color.
 While salsa often has some cilantro in it, cilantro plays more of a starring role in salsa verde.

 Tomatillos, also known as Mexican husk tomatoes, are in the nightshade family, which includes tomatoes, bell peppers, eggplant, and white potatoes.
 They are slightly more acidic than a tomato.
-Tomatillos are covered in a papery husk, which you remove before eating, rinsing off the sticky residue that’s underneath the husk.
+Tomatillos are covered in a papery husk, which you remove before eating.

 They can be eaten raw, but are more often cooked or roasted, which mellows out the acidity a bit.
 Tomatillos are high in vitamin C, assorted minerals, and are a good source of dietary fiber.